Are you familiar with Baidu SEO?

 Like Wikipedia, it’s a giant resource dedicated to content of almost any kind, all available to users to edit as they like (with, hopefully, accurate information).

 For optimal Baidu SEO, it’s recommended that all businesses set up corporate pages on the platform.
+This will help consumers find the company and learn more about it.

 Set up an Account in Baidu Webmaster Tools